32 Different Types of Moths in Oregon

 The caterpillar has several lappets, which are fleshy protrusions or lobes that generate thick tufts of hair near the lower sides of its body.

-Moreso, when the orange bands are hidden, it seems to be a little, short twig.
+Moreover, when the orange bands are hidden, they seem to be short twigs.

-There may be two broods every year, providing numerous opportunities to observe both larvae and adults.
+There may be two broods yearly, providing numerous opportunities to observe both larvae and adults.

 4. Army Cutworm Moth